osahyoun/eduvoyage-blog/_posts/2012-04-27-search-instagram-pagination.md

 This post follows on from <a href='http://eduvoyage.com/instagram-search-app.html'>last week's</a>.
 I'll be implementing pagination.
 </p>

-A working version of this app is located [here](http://grammy.eduvoyage.com), and you can download the source code from [github](https://github.com/osahyoun/instagram-search/zipball/v0.2).
+A working version of this app is located [here](http://grammy.eduvoyage.com), and you can view the code at [github](https://github.com/osahyoun/instagram-search/).

 I quite like google-image's solution to this problem, which is to have a single 'Show more results' button at the bottom of the page.